Python RecursionError: maximum recursion depth exceeded while calling a Python object

 1. RecursionError

-RecursionError is one of the Python standard Exceptions.
+RecursionError is one of the Python standard exceptions.
 It is a module exception that comes under the Python RuntimeError.
-This exception is raised in a Python program when the Python interpreter detects a maximum recursion depth.
+Python raises this exception when it detects a maximum recursion depth in a program.

 2. maximum recursion depth exceeded while calling a Python object

 The " maximum recursion depth exceeded while calling a Python object " statement is the error message that tags along with the RecursionError exception.
-This error message is telling us that we a Python function has exceeded the specified or default recursion calls.
+This error message tells us that a Python function has exceeded the number of recursion calls.

 Common Example Scenario